A guest post by Kaitlyn Kirby, Founder and Editor in Chief of Mini Magazine, our Publisher of the Month.

 Set Office Hours

-When your office and your home are one in the same, it can be challenging to ever completely “turn off” your work brain and separate the two.
+When your office and your home are one in the same, it can be challenging to ever completely “turn off” your work brain and separate the two when you work from home.
 However, without doing so, you’ll quickly find yourself feeling exhausted, stressed, and burnt out.
 Set realistic office hours for yourself and stick to them.
 Maybe you don’t work best at 8 AM like many other business owners do, maybe you would feel more rested and in control if your morning began at 9:30.
 It’s up to you when you’re the boss, but during your office hours, you need to be fully present and focused on work.
 This is your time to tackle everything that needs accomplishing.

 Just remember, when it’s “quitting time,” the time you set is the time you stop.
 No more emails, shut the computer, and leave it until tomorrow.